mmera/itemBasedRecSystem/README.md

 One option is the anaconda suite which includes all necessary modules: https://docs.continuum.io/anaconda/install

-** For more information on the dataset used please visit http://yelp.com/dataset_challenge
+** THE FILES WERE TOO LARGE TO UPLOAD ~ For more information on the dataset used please visit http://yelp.com/dataset_challenge

 USAGE: python yelp_recommendation_engine.py /USR_PATH/reviews.csv /USR_PATH/business.csv